 Cut bananas in half lengthwise and crosswise creating 4 half slices each.
 Add banana slices cut sides down, and pecans to skillet.
 Cook 1 minute or until bananas are evenly coated and tender, basting occasionally with sauce.

 Melt chocolate chips in the microwave.
-I melted them slowly in the microwave 30 seconds at a time, stirring them after each 30 seconds so that they will not overcook.
+I melted them slowly in the microwave 30 seconds at a time, stirring them after every 30 seconds so that they will not overcook.

 I altered this recipe in a couple of ways.
 The recipe called for peanuts which I did not have so I substituted pecans and it called for a square of Baker’s chocolate which I did not have so I substituted that with the chocolate chips.